peterjbardenhagen/openai-mcp-agent-dotnet/README.md

 <!--
 ---
 name: .NET OpenAI MCP Agent
-description: This is an MCP agent app written in .NET, using Azure OpenAI, with a remote MCP server written in TypeScript.
+description: This is an MCP agent app written in .NET, using OpenAI, with a remote MCP server written in TypeScript.
 languages:
-- javascript
-- typescript
-- nodejs
-- dotnet
+- csharp
 - bicep
 - azdeveloper
 products: